janwillemnijenhuis/Swopit/readme.txt

-COPYRIGHT STATEMENT: We give to consent to anyone to use this code for non-commercial and non-profit purposes only.
+COPYRIGHT STATEMENT: We give our consent to anyone to use this code for non-commercial and non-profit purposes only.
 For commercial purposes contact one of the authors.
 © 2021 Andrei Sirchenko, Jochem Huismans and Jan Willem Nijenhuis.
 All rights reserved.
 ------------------------------------------------------------------------------
 Package name:  Article tag (Stata Press to add)